 On the other hand, subglandular implants are more likely to eventually develop capsular contracture, a condition in which the scar tissue that naturally develops around the implant becomes excessively tight.
 This can eventually cause the implant to take on a distorted and unnatural shape, or to rupture.

 Submuscular Implant Placement

 A submuscular implant is placed below the pectoral muscle.
 Submuscular placement is frequently chosen when a women wishes to achieve a more subtle enhancement.
 This choice is particularly effective for women who have naturally small breasts, or who have especially thin or small frames.
 Submuscular placement is also more effective at concealing any rippling that may occur in the implant.

-The recovery time involved in placing a submuscular implant was once considered a disadvantage, but new techniques employed at our clinic have made this a much less relevant factor.
+The recovery time involved in placing a submuscular implant was once considered a disadvantage, but new techniques employed at our practice have made this a much less relevant factor.
 Through traditional means, submuscular breast implant placement involved a longer, more painful recovery time than an augmentation based on subglandular placement.
 Dr. Greenberg now offers breast augmentation surgery that involves a 24-hour recovery period following either placement option.
-This is made possible using the "mini-incision" approach to create the "pocket," or area within the breast that will hold the breast implant.
+This is made possible using the “mini-incision” approach to create the “pocket,” or area within the breast that will hold the breast implant.
 This approach sets the stage for much faster recovery than is usually required with a traditional approach.

 If you are considering breast augmentation, the surest way to determine which method of breast implant placement is best suited to your needs and goals is to schedule an in-depth consultation with a reputable, credentialed cosmetic surgeon.

 Learn More about Breast Implant Placement

 Our Long Island practice will take plenty of time to educate you about the many different variables in breast augmentation surgery.
 To learn more about how we can personalize this surgery to achieve your goals, please contact us today.